 Apple justified the cost with a brand new, all-screen design that did away with a physical home button for the first time.
 And added a secondary camera lens for depth-of-field shots.

 A year later, the iPhone XR arrived.
 And the design is pretty much the same as the highest-end 2017 iPhone.
-Only it's £250 cheaper.
+Only it was £250 cheaper at launch.

-But for that price, compromises have been made.
+But for that price, compromises were been made.
 The main omission is that the XR is equipped with a single camera lens, so hasn't got quite the same photography prowess.

 The XR has a larger, but less bright screen too.
 But actually outlasts the X when it comes to battery life.